diasqazaqbro/bed/README.md

 ## Key Features

 ### Decentralized Architecture
-Cloud Less operates on a **P2P (Peer-to-Peer)** network, ensuring that no central servers store your data.
+CloudLess operates on a **P2P (Peer-to-Peer)** network, ensuring that no central servers store your data.
 Files are distributed across participating nodes, making the platform highly resilient and fault-tolerant.

 ### Resource Equality
 - Users contribute storage equal to the amount they upload.
 For instance, if you upload 5GB of data, you agree to store 5GB of other users' data.